Olajuwon-dev/Olajuwon-dev/README.md

 - **Logo Designer**
 - **Document Editor**
-- I create responsive websites using modern technologies like HTML, CSS, JavaScript, and frameworks such as React and Node.js.
+- Passionate about building web applications with HTML, CSS, JavaScript, PHP, and MySQL.
+Always learning and growing!.

 Feel free to connect with me to collaborate on exciting projects!